-- ➤ Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial report.
+- Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial report.
 There were no findings or recommendations in the preceding annual financial report. - ➤ Section 10.554(1)(i)2., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-The special audit guidance provided by DEO requires disclosure in this management letter for those findings and observations not otherwise included in the aforementioned auditor's reports or schedule.
+The special guidance provided by DEO requires disclosure in this management letter for those findings and observations not otherwise included in the aforementioned auditor's reports or schedule.
 In connection with our audit, we did not have any such findings, observations, or recommendations.

-- ➤ Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address non-compliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material, but which warrants the attention of those charged with governance.
-In connection with our audit, we did not have any such findings. - ➤ Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
+- ➤ Section 10.554(1)(i)3., Rules of the Auditor General, requires that we communicate non-compliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material, but which warrants the attention of those charged with governance.
+In connection with our audit, we did not have any such findings. - Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
 The financial reporting entity and the legal authority for the entity are described in Note 1 to the financial statements.
-The Organization does not have any component units. - ➤ Section 10.554(1)(i)5a., Rules of the Auditor General, requires a statement to be included as to whether or not the local governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
-In connection with our audit, we determined that the Organization did not meet any of the conditions described in Section 218.503(1), Florida Statutes. - ➤ Pursuant to Section 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
-It is management's responsibility to monitor the Organization's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+The Organization does not have any component units. - ➤ Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not North Florida Workforce Development Board, Inc. has met one or more of the conditions described in Section 218.503(1), Florida Statutes.
+In connection with our audit, we determined that the Organization did not meet any of the conditions described in Section 218.503(1), Florida Statutes. - ➤ Pursuant to Section 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for North Florida Workforce Development Board, Inc. It is management's responsibility to monitor the Organization's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.